Twitch Achievements – 4 Basic Achievements to Get You Started

 • Stream on 7 different days

-An important thing to remember is that these are time-based achievements, and in order to gain eligibility for the program, you must do all of the above within 30 days.
+An important point to remember is that these are time-sensitive achievements.
+To qualify for the program, you must complete all of the above within 30 days.

-The main advice when it comes to this point of the journey would probably be to plan ahead and schedule everything you can.
+The key advice at this stage of the journey is to plan ahead and schedule as much as possible.

-Schedule your activities on days when you know most people will show up, and don’t forget to share your plans with your followers via social media.
+Plan your activities for days when you anticipate the highest attendance, and be sure to share your plans with your followers on social media.

-This will help your stats, and people will know when to access your content without having to search much.
+This will improve your statistics, enabling people to know when to access your content without extensive searching.

 P.S.
-You won’t become an Affiliate automatically after completing the Path to Affiliate, you will still have to sign up for it, this will only help you know when you’ve become eligible.
+Completing the Path to Affiliate does not automatically grant you Affiliate status; you will still need to sign up for it.
+This will simply help you understand when you become eligible.

 4. Path To Partner